City of Bayside: City of Mordialloc

 Created as the Borough of Mentone and Mordialloc by severance from Moorabbin Shire in May 1920.
 Redefined as a portion of Moorabbin Shire being severed and annexed in 1921.
 Declared a town in April 1923 and its name changed to Town of Mordialloc in April 1923 and later gazetted a city on 5 May 1926.

 City of Bayside

-On 14 December 1994 a new municipality was created to form Bayside City Council which comprises the former City of Brighton, the former City of Sandringham and part of the former City of Mordialloc west of Charman Road and part of the City of Moorabbin between the railway and Charman Road.
-The original proposal for the LGA gave it the name "City of Warrain", warrain being a Boon wurrung word for "by the sea", but the City of Sandringham proposed that the name "Bayside" be used instead.
+On 15 December 1994 a new municipality was created to form Bayside City Council which comprises the former City of Brighton, the former City of Sandringham and part of the former City of Mordialloc west of Charman Road and part of the City of Moorabbin between the railway and Charman Road.

+Under the initial proposal for the LGA, it was to be named "City of Warrain", warrain being a Boon wurrung word for "by the sea" (and also an earlier name for North Road), but the City of Sandringham proposed that the name "Bayside" be used instead.

-Bayside was rated eighth of 590 Australian Local Government Areas in the BankWest Quality of Life Index 2008.
+Bayside was rated eighth of 590 Australian Local Government Areas in the Bankwest Quality of Life Index 2008.